-I previously was a research scientist at Facebook AI Research, before which I was a staff research scientist at DeepMind, following a (short) period as the CTO of Dark Blue Labs, which I also co-founded.
+I previously was Head of Machine Learning at Cohere a research scientist at Cohere, before which I was at Research Scientist and RL Area Lead at Facebook AI Research, preceded by my time as a Staff Research Scientist at DeepMind, following a (short) period as the CTO of Dark Blue Labs, which I also co-founded.

 Prior to my move to industry, I was working at the University of Oxford's Department of Computer Science, and was a Fulford Junior Research Fellow at Somerville College, while also lecturing at Hertford College to students taking Oxford's new computer science and philosophy course.